imbacraft/dusk.nvim/README.md

 ## Design Philosophy

-A year after adopting a new code structure inspired by the powerful config of [nvimdots](https://github.com/ayamir/nvimdots), I decided to migrate dusk.nvim back to a simple, minimal structure, that I have the time to maintain.

-The design principles of Dusk.nvim are as follows:

-- Gotta go fast.
-Startup and run-time performance are priorities.
+Dusk.nvim is designed to be:
+- minimal (~800 lines of configuration only)
+- functional (aims to replace your IDE)
+- performant (~70-80ms startup time on modern hardware)
 - Out-of-the-box complete.
-Just works with installation.
+Works with installation.
-- Intuitive, consistent keybinding. f = find, s = search, b = buffer etc.
 - Not opinionated.
-Striving for defaults wherever possible.
+Defaults are always preferred.

 ## Features